jtorral/pgpoolTutorial/README.md

 It is important to note that this guide does **not** include the most robust or ideal choices for production environments, such as:

 -   **Advanced Health Checks**: The guide uses simple, default health checks.
 In a production setting, you would want to tune these to be more sophisticated and application aware.

+- **Connection pooling**: The settings for connection pooling are at their most basic.
+For optimal performance, these parameters should be carefully tuned based on your application's connection patterns and workload.

 -   **Timeouts**: The provided timeout settings are minimal.
 For a real world application, you would need to adjust these to your specific network and workload to avoid issues.